-- 62. Which of the following can be inferred about obsessive behaviour? - A) Its nature is quite similar to what people without obsessions focus on in their daily lives. - B) It goes hand in hand with daily worries but gives less trouble to the obsessed. - C) Using the right strategies and making the right moves are quite significant in the fight against it. - D) Although it leads to considerable anxiety, it might be less discomforting than day-to-day concerns. - It is often beyond the capacity of human beings to successfully cope with it.
+62. Which of the following can be inferred about obsessive behaviour?

+- A) Its nature is quite similar to what people without obsessions focus on in their daily lives. - B) It goes hand in hand with daily worries but gives less trouble to the obsessed. - C) Using the right strategies and making the right moves are quite significant in the fight against it. - D) Although it leads to considerable anxiety, it might be less discomforting than day-to-day concerns. - to successfully cope with it.